smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 Delegators can now vote to approve the milestone approval request.
 When enough unique delegators have given their approval before the approval duration is expired, the status of the loan will be changed to AWAITING_MILESTONE_APPLICATION again and the lending tokens for the next milestone are liberated from the escrow to the borrower.
 If all milestones are completed the loan will be set to AWAITING_REPAYMENT and should be paid back by the borrower.

-TODO: Now the delegators are a fixed set, make them dynamic with the DAO and staking for governance.

 Governance:challengeRequest
 uint256 requestId: The id of the request to challenge.

 After the deadline of a milestone approval is reached, anyone could challenge the approval request.
 If it is the first time a deadline has passed, the time is extended.
 If the extended time is passed again without an approval of the milestone, the request can be challenged again resulting in the loan going to the DEFAULT state.

-TODO: Take actions when a project loan goes to DEFAULT.

-TODO: I think the ‘milestonesExtended’ should be reset after a milestone gets approved, so the borrower can get a time extension again for one of the following milestones instead of the loan going to default directly.
-Or does a borrower may only get one milestone duration extension during the whole loan time?

 Registry:executePayment
 uint256 loanId: The id of the loan to repay.